troglobit/libite/README.md

   Find matching string in an array of strings.
 Returns index in array on match, or `-1` on error or not found.

+`systemf(fmt, ...)`

+  Like `system()`, but takes a formatted string as argument.
+This greatly simplifies operations that usually consist of composing a command from parts into a dynamic buffer before calling it.

 - `telnet_open(), telnet_close(), telnet_expect()`

   Poor mans telnet expect in C.  Opens connection to a Telnet service;